The readiness case

 Authoritative public records

-What each category actually costs
+What each category is worth getting right

 These are public, sourced ranges.
 They do not predict your specific exposure.
 They tell you the shape of the risk so your board, your CTO, and your audit committee can plan accordingly.